-

 Postcards From Babylon

 Brian Zahnd: Postcards From Babylon So I’m writing my postcards from Babylon calling on Christians tangled up in red, white, and blue to renounce the idolatry of American civil religion.
 America is not an object of reverence — it’s just the latest in a long line of here-today, gone-tomorrow empires.
-I can love America like Continue reading
+I can love America like I love hamburgers and rock ‘n’ roll, but I can’t love America like I love Jesus.
+America as my residence within this world is fine, but America as the savior of the world is heresy.
+The gospel of the American dream is not the gospel… Continue reading

 -